fruch17/tierone-orders-api/docs/ORDER_TO_JOB_PROCESS_FLOW.md

 1. How are order totals calculated automatically?
 2. Why is the job deleted after successful completion?
 3. How does the system handle concurrent order creation?
+4. What is the difference between `client_id` and `user_id` in orders?
+5. How does the system ensure referential integrity with foreign keys?

 ---